Kmenguete/OpenClassroom_Project4/OpenClassroom_projet4/README.md

 The business logic is the part of the application that deal with specific end user's requirement.
 The business logic can be seen as the business/domain knowledge.
 In other words, the industry for which we are developing an application(healthcare, finance, sport, energy....etc.).

-The match_service
+The match service is responsible to implement the swiss tournament system for generating matches(each player plays with a player that have the same level as him/her).

+The player service is responsible to register score of players and accumulate them.
+The player service is also responsible to sort players by their score/rank and update rank at the end of the tournament.